Online perfect market introduction

 Netbase looked at how consumers relate to brands, it indicates that many people feel that they have to be on Facebook rather than they want to be indicating that the consumer benefit is low, so the corresponding trust they are prepared to put into the social network regarding their privacy is low.

 Companies like Facebook and Path are treating privacy as an inconvenient hang-up of consumers that they must run an end game around rather than engendering trust.
 The less engagement these businesses have with their audience the lower the quality of the information and the consequent lower utility that they have for marketers.
 There is no perfect market in online advertising.

 In the same way that consumers have a reduced trust in the media following incidents at organisations like News International; there is likely to be an inciting incident at some point between consumers and the online advertising eco-system that is likely to bring trust to a head.
 The perfect market knowledge advantage then becomes mute.

-The internet becoming too perfect a market kills the golden goose being bad for consumers and bad for advertisers.
+The internet becoming a too perfect market kills the golden goose being bad for consumers and bad for advertisers.
 The challenge is that the eco-system is a victim of its own success from 2002 to the end of 2011 the US online advertising market grew over four times to roughly 8 billion dollars a quarter.
 If someone steps back from the plate to take a more considered approach, someone else will rush in.

 A prime example of this is the use of facial recognition software which even Google’s chairman Eric Schmidt agrees is a step too far, Facebook has already implemented it and Google has rolled it out as an opt-in feature on Google+.
 The problem with the opt-in is that Google doesn’t spell out to the consumer the full ramifications of the technology – yet it was obviously concerned at the highest level in order for Schmidt to go on record about it at a conference.